nuko2MB/preservation/docs/src/impermanence-migration.md

 the `parent` options).

-All missing components of a preserved path that do not already exist, are created by systemd-tmpfiles with default ownership `root:root` and mode `0755`.
+All missing components of a preserved path that do not already exist, are created by systemd-tmpfiles with default ownership `root:root` and mode `0755`, except for user-specific paths, where intermediate components (up to and including the home directory) are created with the user's ownership and mode `0755`.

 Should such directories require different ownership or mode, the intended way to provision them is directly via systemd-tmpfiles.